bnfour/dotnet-telegram-forwarder/readme.md

 * **v 1.2**, 2018-10-05
 Greatly increased the reliability of Markdown parsing in one of the most **not** straightforward ways you can imagine -- by converting the Markdown to HTML with a few custom convertion quirks.
 * **no version number**, 2020-05-14
 Shelved attempt to improve the codebase.
-Consists of one architecture change and is fully included in the next release.
+Consists of one architecture change and is fully ~~included~~ rewritten in the next release.
 * TODO the current iteration, version number 1.5?
 1.9?
 Certainly not 2.x _yet_.